“74% of U.S. companies are using or plan to implement a permanent hybrid work model.”

 (Zippia, February 2023)

 The workplace has undergone a significant transformation over the last decade.
 With technological advancements and changing attitudes towards work, employees and employers alike have started to embrace the idea of a hybrid workplace.
-A hybrid workplace is one that combines remote work with in-person work, providing employees with the flexibility to choose where and when they work.
+Hybrid workplaces are the new reality, combining remote work with in-person work, providing employees with the flexibility to choose where and when they work.
 In this blog post, we will provide you with a complete rundown of how a hybrid workplace works.

 Global consulting firm Accenture surveyed 9000 workers at the end of 2022 and reported that “83% of the employees prefer a hybrid working environment” and “65% of the employees stated that their ideal choice of working is the hybrid workplace model.”

 It’s becoming clearer that employees expect to work at least part of the week from home (or remotely).
 This gives them greater flexibility in their lives which, in turn, leads to greater job satisfaction, higher productivity and increased employee retention.
 But the benefits of remote work go beyond improving the employee experience.
 Companies themselves benefit from lower overheads in terms of rental costs, greater output and a more mentally healthy workforce.

 Hybrid work has fuelled demand for flex office and coworking spaces – as it’s the perfect solution for catering for flexible work.
 Many of our clients at Mindspace are multinational companies who have embraced a hybrid model of work, and use Mindspace for in-person meetings and team collaborations for anywhere between 30-90% of the week.
 Others are smaller companies who want to avoid empty office spaces when employees work remotely, enjoy the social benefits of a coworking space like our coworking space Brooklyn, while not compromising on their collaborative company culture.